 A 2014 community survey in Knoxville, Iowa illustrated the strong desire for a more extensive bike and walking trail system throughout the city.
 An incomplete trail plan initiated in 2005 and the absence of any on-street bicycle routes left room for vast improvement.

-In order to generate support and gather pertinent information to aid in the planning process, Snyder & Associates conducted three meetings with an Internal Review Team comprised of city staff, three public meetings, and a city-wide survey.
-Information gathered included input regarding existing conditions, obstacles to biking and walking, potential trail destinations, bike-friendly streets, desired intersection treatments, and the types of facilities or programs needed to improve bike and pedestrian travel.
+To generate support and gather information to aid in the planning process, Snyder & Associates conducted three meetings with an internal review team comprised of city staff, as well as three public meetings, and a city-wide survey.
+Information gathered included input regarding existing conditions, obstacles to biking and walking, potential trail destinations, bike-friendly streets, desired intersection treatments, and the types of facilities and programs needed to support multimodal travel.
 As a result, four goals were defined for the Knoxville Bicycle and Trail Master Plan:

 Goal 1 – Provide a complete bicycle and pedestrian system with connections to various destinations throughout the community for individuals of all ages and abilities.
-In addition, support facilities such as benches, bike parking, and bike fix-it stations will be available along routes and at end point destinations as appropriate.
+This includes supporting facilities such as benches, bike parking, and bike fix-it stations that will be available along routes and at endpoint destinations, as appropriate.